Medium format

 Medium format has traditionally referred to a film format in photography and the related cameras and equipment that use film.
-Nowadays, the term applies to film and digital cameras that record images on media larger than the 24 × 36 mm used in 35 mm photography (though not including 127 sizes), but smaller than 4 × 5 in (which is considered large format photography).
+Nowadays, the term applies to film and digital cameras that record images on media larger than the 24 × 36 mm used in 35 mm photography (though not including 127 film), but smaller than 4 × 5 in (which is considered large format photography).

 In digital photography, medium format refers either to cameras adapted from medium-format film photography uses or to cameras making use of sensors larger than that of a 35 mm film frame.
-Some of the benefits of using medium-format digital cameras include higher resolution sensors, better low-light capabilities compared to a traditional 35mm DSLR, and a wider dynamic range.
+The benefits of using medium-format digital cameras include higher resolution sensors, better low-light capabilities compared to a traditional 35mm DSLR, and a wider dynamic range.

 Characteristics

 A size comparison of medium-format film (left) and 35 mm film.
 Medium-format film lacks the sprocket holes of 35 mm film.